OVERVIEW: In the United States, the Overbrook Foundation supports organizations that conserve the natural environment and address climate change.

 PROFILE: Helen and Frank Altschul established the Overbrook Foundation in 1948 as a “progressive family foundation that supports organizations advancing human rights and conserving the natural environment.”

-The foundation’s environment program supports organizations focusing on conserving the natural environment, advocating for biodiversity, promoting sustainable consumption practices, and energy conservation.
+The foundation’s environment program supports organizations by broadly focusing on conserving the natural environment, advocating for biodiversity, promoting sustainable consumption practices, and energy conservation.
+It broadly supports climate-change related work, but does not name specifics

 In 2014, the foundation established its movement building as a subprogram of its environment focus area.
 Movement building grants support network building organizations and movements “rather than specific organizations or issues.”
 Other environment subprograms include innovative solutions, corporate and consumer practices, and Latin American biodiversity conservation.